Final Thoughts on Final Fantasy VIII

 I picked up Final Fantasy Tactics A2: Grimoire of the Rift the other day and was initially very pleased to be playing it.
 I missed out on Tactics Advance on the GBA, but I am a longtime fan of the original.
 With about a hojillion classes, and the weapon-based learning system of FF9 (my personal favorite) I was immediately hooked.

 But those details can wait for the full review.
 What I want to talk about is the law system.
 For those of you who haven’t yet played a portable Tactics, the law system is a mechanic that assigns a “law” to every battle.
 The laws aren’t your usual “no killing your neighbor” or “no raping your neighbor’s dog.”
-Instead they’re more Ivalice-relevant “no use of fire spells” or “no magic restoration items.” → Read the rest
+Instead they’re more Ivalice-relevant “no use of fire spells” or “no magic restoration items.”
+If you obey the law, you get bonus items at the end of the fight.
+In some cases, if you break the law, you fail specific quests.

 My Life as a Hermitic King